vincentmakes/ComfoSense-Touch/README.md

 #define WIFI_PASS "WIRELESS_PASSWORD"
 ```

+## Features and logic
+### Time Management
+Time is fetched from NTP servers.
+If there's more than 1 min difference between the time of the MVHR and the NTP one, we set the time of the device to the one of the NTP.

+### Filter and other Sensor Data
+Filter and sensor data are fetched using the CAN command directly (so we don't rely on a MQTT broker which could fail - we keep MQTT only for HA integration and associated usage from a mobile device)
+A warning icon appears if the filters needs to be changed within 21 days.
+This can be changed in src/comfoair/filter_data.h through WARNING_THRESHOLD

+### Controls
+Controls are interacting via CAN command directly as well.
+They are limited for now to : Fan Increase, Fan Decrease, Boost (20min) and Change of Temperature profile (normal, cool, heat).
+To access any other advanced features, one would need to go to the MVHR itself.
+I may include a second screen at a later stage to implement additional control (Bypass, etc) but those firs basic control are reflecting my usage of the unit thus far.
+Additional automation should be done through Home Assistant (such as changing fan speed depending on sensor data, time of the day, etc)

 ## Advanced explanations and troubleshooting I went through
 Getting something displayed on those Waveshare devices was extremly challenging :